 - Organic methods, such as mowing and uprooting poison ivy plants.

-It is not essential to use a herbicide containing 2,4-D to kill poison ivy.
-A 2015 study showed that 2,4-D alone does not efficiently destroy poison ivy plants.
-Dicamba-based herbicides performed much better.
-To get rid of poison ivy fast, apply these findings to your own poison ivy control methods.
+It is not essential to use a herbicide containing only 2,4-D to get rid of poison ivy, as 2,4-D alone does not efficiently destroy poison ivy plants.
+Dicamba and Triclopyr-based herbicides perform much better.

 Selective Herbicides for Poison Ivy Control

 Selective herbicides attack broadleaf plants (weeds, vines, ivy, trees, etc.) but leave most grasses unharmed.
 The best selective herbicides for killing poison ivy contain either Dicamba or Triclopyr.
-The best solutions for killing poison ivy in your yard are:
+The best commercial herbicides for killing poison ivy in your yard are: